Brioche bread is a versatile loaf, roll or bun that can be used for anything. But is brioche vegan? Can vegans eat brioche buns?

 Brioche often contains 250g of butter and six eggs per loaf.
 This makes it very rich, almost akin to pastry, but not vegan-friendly at all.

 Most brioche recipes include eggs, butter and milk which makes brioche not suitable for vegans.
-However, vegan brioche buns are available in various supermarkets and vegan-friendly restaurants.
+However, vegan and dairy-free brioche buns are available in various supermarkets and vegan-friendly restaurants.

 - Butter – replace with vegan margarine or olive oil